karolbystrek/Chubby/README.md

 pip install -r requirements.txt
 ```

-### 3. Running the ChubbyPython IDE
+### 3. Running the Chubby IDE
 To launch the Integrated Development Environment:

 ```bash
 python ChubbyIDE.py
 ```

-The IDE allows you to write, edit, compile, and run ChubbyPython code.
+The IDE allows you to write, edit, compile, and run Chubby code.

 ### 4. Running via Command Line (CLI)
 A basic command-line driver (`Driver.py`) is available for compiling files: